 But the high demand for computer science classes has placed a strain on the department, limiting class registrations and causing frustration among CS majors and other Mudders.

 The space created by the new building, though, “will create room to grow from 16 to 25 faculty positions over time,” according to a brochure about the new building (PDF).

 Students are excited about the new space.

-“The college is heading in a direction of further prioritizing inclusivity, community and preparedness for the next generation of students,” ASHMC President Kyle Grace HM ’21 said in a speech at the groundbreaking.
+“The college is heading in a direction of further prioritizing inclusivity, community and preparedness for the next generation of students,” ASHMC President Kyle Grace ’21 said in a speech at the groundbreaking.
 “As a computer science major here at Mudd, I am excited to see our incredible computer science program become even larger.”